 Conferences include weekly

-Clinical and basic research training choices are particularly diverse, and are supported by NIH-funded T32 training program in rheumatic diseases (Robert Terkeltaub MD as the Principal Investigator), and the large Clinical and Translational Science Award (CTSA) award to UC San Diego, with Gary Firestein MD as the Principal Investigator.
+Clinical and basic research training choices are particularly diverse, and are supported by NIH-funded T32 training program in rheumatic diseases (Monica Guma, MD., PhD as the Principal Investigator), and the large Clinical and Translational Science Award (CTSA) award to UC San Diego, with Gary Firestein MD as the Principal Investigator.
 Choices include clinical-translational research in immune modulation, quantitative genomics and bioinformatics, clinical epidemiology, and outcomes research, as well as clinical trial methodology training at the Center for Innovative Therapy based of

 UCSD ACTRI, which also hosts the headquarters of our training program.